On this page:

 A range of and are available to build staff understanding and confidence in using LGBTIQA+ inclusive and a gender affirmation plan and LGBTIQA+ conversation guide.

-For more information refer to the Inclusive Workplaces Guide and the training calendar on the Workforce Diversity and Inclusion collaboration (staff login required).
+For more information refer to the Inclusive Workplaces Guide.

 Workplace diversity and flexible work arrangements